Operator Shifting for Model-based Policy Evaluation: Operator Shifting for Policy Evaluation

 Assumption 1 implies $\mathbb{E}\left[\hY\right] = \mathbb{E}\left[\hY^{\top}\right] = 0$ as a simple consequence of $\h{P}$ being an unbiased estimator.
 Therefore, after taking an expectation, the first order terms of $\hY$ in \eqref{eq: neumann series} and \eqref{eq: inv(I-Y)'*inv(I-Y)} disappear.

-We can further approximate the augmentation factor $\v^*$ by expanding $\l(I- \hY\r)^{-1}$ in the numerator and denominator of \eqref{eq: vstar in Y} up to the second order in $\hY$.
-When Assumption 1 holds and $\rho(\hY)<1$, the approximated optimal augmentation factor $\v^{*}$ defined in \eqref{eqn: eqn1 for operator augmentation} has a second-order approximation
+We can further approximate the shifting factor $\v^*$ by expanding $\l(I- \hY\r)^{-1}$ in the numerator and denominator of \eqref{eq: vstar in Y} up to the second order in $\hY$.
+When Assumption 1 holds and $\rho(\hY)<1$, the approximated optimal shifting factor $\v^{*}$ defined in \eqref{eqn: eqn1 for operator shifting} has a second-order approximation

 The derivation of \eqref{eq: vstar} is deferred to Section \ref{sec: proof of closed-form theorem}.

 Under Assumption 1, this second-order approximation can be written in a form without explicit expectation.
 This expectation-free form depends on the transition matrix $P$, the expected reward $b$, and the reward covariance $\mathrm{cov}\left[\hat{b}\right]$.
 Let $\hp_{i}$ be random vectors corresponding to the i-th row of $\h{P}$ and $p_i=\mathbb{E}\left[\hp_{i}\right]$, i.e., $\{\hp_i\}_{i=1}^{\lv \S \rv}$ and $\{p_i\}_{i=1}^{\lv \S \rv}$ are the row vectors of $\h{P}$ and $P$, respectively: